Travel in Style

 Traveling through the scenic countryside of southwestern Indiana, we pass through the second longest railroad tunnel in the state and traverse several railroad trestles and bridges.
 You’ll enjoy both the scenery and your accommodations; the train cars are furnished with comfortable seating and restrooms.
 A cash bar is available, and beverages and light snacks will be available for purchase.
 Please note: The bar is cash only; credit cards will not be accepted on board the train.

-After traveling approximately 2 hours and 25 miles, the train will arrive at the Historic French Lick Depot.
-While in French Lick, you may step back in time and follow the footsteps of the rich and famous at the historic French Lick Springs Resort & Casino and the West Baden Springs Hotel.
-You will also enjoy the French Lick Winery and the unique little shops at the hotels and in the quaint downtown area.
-You will be in French Lick approximately 3 and 1/2 hours.
-The train will depart at 3:30 for the return trip to Jasper.
+Our relaxed, scenic journey lasts approximately 2 hours and covers 25 miles; the train will arrive at the historic French Lick Depot.
+While in French Lick, you have a wealth of options.
+Step back in time and follow the footsteps of the rich and famous at the historic French Lick Springs Resort & Casino and the West Baden Springs Hotel.
+Fine dining, games of chance, and more await!
+You can also enjoy tastings at the French Lick Winery and browsing the unique little shops at the hotels and in the quaint downtown area.

 You will arrive in classic style at the historic French Lick 1907 Monon Depot.
 The Depot is the home of the Indiana Railway Museum and French Lick Scenic Railway.